construct-base/core/ui/docs/middleware/overview.md

 # Middleware System

-Construct provides a flexible middleware system for route protection and navigation guards, similar to Nuxt's middleware but adapted for Vue Router.
+Construct provides a simple middleware system for route protection based on localStorage authentication state.
+The system follows a simple principle: **routes with middleware require authentication, everything else is public**.

 ## Available Middleware

 ### `auth`
 Protects routes that require authentication.
+Checks localStorage for `auth_token` and `auth_user`.
 Redirects unauthenticated users to login.

 ```typescript
 // Usage in pages